Introduction

 \end{eqnarray}

-As before, consider a line passing through the points \((a,\, f^{\prime}(a)) \) and \((a + \theta_1 h,\, f^{\prime}(a +\theta_1 h)) \) (blue line in Figure 2).
+Similarly to before, let’s consider a straight line passing through the point \( (a,\, f^{\prime}(a)) \) and the point \( (a + \theta_1 h,\, f^{\prime}(a +\theta_1 h)) \) (the blue line in Figure 2).
 The slope of this line is

 \frac{f^{\prime}(a + \theta_1 h)\, – f^{\prime}(a)}{\theta_1 h}\tag{3}